r-token/ryantoken.com-v4-ignite/Content/blog/swift-everywhere-web.md

 <br />

 Rewriting my website with Ignite was an absolute joy.
+And I did it in less than a week!
 SvelteKit remains a wonderful framework, but it's much more powerful than what I need for a personal static site like this.
 Ignite is tailor-made for developers like me who love Swift and SwiftUI, and want to bring that same elegance and simplicity to the web.
 I couldn't be happier with the results.

 If you're a Swift developer who's been curious about web development, or if you're looking for a simpler way to build static sites, I can't recommend Ignite highly enough.
-It adds another notch to the cap of "Swift everywhere."
+It's another feather in the cap of "Swift everywhere."

 Thanks for reading, and feel free to [get in touch](mailto:ryantoken13@gmail.com) if you have feedback on this blog post or the site in general.
 I'd love to hear from you!